-Section 5.4 of the TDP provides that the Trust shall pay Pre-Petition Default, Settlement, and Matrix Claims (as defined in the TDP) (hereafter "Pre-Petition Liquidated Claims") "[as] soon as practicable after the Effective Date."
+Section 5.4 of the TDP provides that the Trust shall pay Pre-Petition Default, Settlement, and Matrix Claims (as defined in the TDP) (hereafter "Pre-Petition Liquidated Claims")3 "[as] soon as practicable after the Effective Date."
 The vast majority of these claims were paid in 2004 and, by December 2005, the Trust had paid 99% of all Pre-Petition Liquidated Claims.
-The representative law firms continue to search for the claimants and beneficiaries of the remaining ten (10) Pre-Petition Liquidated Claims for a total amount unpaid of \$128,422.
+The representative law firms continue to search for the claimants and beneficiaries of the remaining eleven (11) Pre-Petition Liquidated Claims for a total amount unpaid of \$132,660.

-- 9. Public Inspection: In compliance with Section 2.2(c) of the Trust Agreement, the Annual Report, including the Audited Financial Statements and Claim Report, have been provided to the Futures Representative, the TAC, the Debtors, and the Office of the United States Trustee with responsibility for the United States Bankruptcy Court for the Northern District of California.
+9. Public Inspection: In compliance with Section 2.2(c) of the Trust Agreement, the Annual Report, including the Audited Financial Statements and Claim Report, have been provided to the Futures Representative, the TAC, the Debtors, and the Office of the United States Trustee with responsibility for the United States Bankruptcy Court for the Northern District of California.
 The Trust has filed the Annual Report, including the Audited Financial Statements and Claim Report with the Bankruptcy Court.
-Accordingly, the Annual Report and related documents have been made available for inspection by the public in accordance with established procedures. - 10.
-Trustees' Meetings: Article II, Section 4 of the Bylaws provides that the Trustees shall meet in Nevada, or a state other than California, at least four times per year, as close as practicable on a quarterly basis.
-The Trustees held four (4) regular meetings during the Accounting Period (February 18, 2022, May 6, 2022, September 16, 2022, and November 11, 2022). - 11.
-Payment Percentage: Section 4.2 of the TDP provides that, commencing on the first day of January, after the Plan has been confirmed and no less frequently than once every three years, the Trustees shall reconsider the Payment Percentage to assure that it is based on accurate current information and may, after such reconsideration, change the Payment Percentage, if necessary, with the consent of the TAC and Futures Representative.
-The April 14, 2004, "Order Under Fed.R.Bankr.P.
-9019 Approving Compromises with Settling Insurers", approved a Payment Percentage to the Trust's claimants of 31.5%.
-The Trust fiduciaries have evaluated and, based on such evaluations, modified the Payment Percentage at times over the years.
-The Payment
+Accordingly, the Annual Report and related documents have been made available for inspection by the public in accordance with established procedures.

+10. Trustees' Meetings: Article II, Section 4 of the Bylaws provides that the Trustees shall meet in Nevada, or a state other than California, at least four times per year, as close as practicable on a quarterly basis.
+The Trustees held four (4) regular meetings during the Accounting Period (February 17, 2023, April 21, 2023, September 22, 2023, and November 10, 2023).

-See the U.S. Bankruptcy Court for the Northern District of California, Oakland Division February 3, 2004 Memorandum of Decision after Confirmation Hearing Docket No. 1265.
+3 See the U.S. Bankruptcy Court for the Northern District of California, Oakland Division February 3, 2004 Memorandum of Decision after Confirmation Hearing Docket No. 1265.
+PAGE 6 OF 15